karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 As you can see, the new application wil lbe correctly renamed based on the specified input.

-# **Make use of the template built-in conditional pragmas to or disable certain features**
+# **Make use of built-in conditional pragmas to enable or disable certain features of the application**

 Not every application needs to have the same features, and you can control this variability using the built-in conditional pragmas.